-Trina Solar Ltd. (TSL), the third-biggest solar cell maker, is considering whether to buy project developers as seeks profits by shifting into the construction of power plants.
+Trina Solar Ltd. (TSL:US), the third-biggest solar cell maker, is considering whether to buy project developers as seeks profits by shifting into the construction of power plants.

 “I certainly see a huge shakeout” in the solar industry, Ben Hill, president of Trina Solar Europe, said yesterday by phone from the World Economic Forum in Davos, Switzerland.
 “Trina is always open and interested in opportunities.
 If there is anything that is advantageous to Trina, then we’d action that.”